-The goal of this continuing education module is to update nurses’, dietitians’, dietary managers’ and occupational therapists’ knowledge about the use of music, touch and exercise to calm cognitively impaired patients and enhance their quality of life.
+The goal of this continuing education module is to update nurses’, dietitians’, dietary managers’ and occupational therapists’ knowledge about the use of music, touch, and exercise and animal presence to calm cognitively impaired patients and enhance their quality of life.
 After studying the information presented here, you will be able to:

 - Explain two physiological effects music has on the body